 A major source of failure of lead compounds is the occurence of unanticipated side effects (drug toxicity) due to interactions with off-target proteins.
 Symmetric Computing addresses this problem by allowing virtual screening of selected lead compounds against our database of human proteins with 3d structures.
-In this manner we can eliminate many highly toxic lead compounds before proceeding with in vitro and in vivo validation.
+In this manner we can identify many highly toxic lead compounds before proceeding with vivo validation.

-Symmetric Computing will offer services to validate lead compounds using enzymatic activity assays.
-Selected lead compounds from the VDDP virtual screening process will be analyzed using colorimetric, fluorometric or NMR spectral techniques.
-The IC50, and Ki or Kd for the target protein will be determined for these compounds.
+Symmetric Computing validates lead compounds selected through the VDDP virtual screening process using colorimetric, fluorometric or NMR spectral techniques.
+The IC50, and Ki or Kd for the target protein-ligand complex is then determined using these methods.

-Symmetric Computing can provide services ancillary to drug discovery, such as DNA sequence assembly, construction of custom databases and 3D modeling of small molecules, DNA oligomers, peptides and other compounds, including their electrostatic maps.
+Symmetric Computing can provide capabilities that support drug discovery, such as DNA sequence assembly, construction of custom databases and 3D modeling of small molecules, DNA oligomers, peptides and other compounds, including their electrostatic maps.